You can claim quality. Or you can prove it.

-Client retention soared, attorney retention quadrupled, and led to quickly developing a well-deserved national reputation for quality, innovation and client service.
+Client retention soared and attorney retention quadrupled, quickly leading to a well-deserved national reputation for quality, innovation, and client service.

 The program received numerous awards including the ABA’s “Ethics in Advertising” award for the nation’s best ad campaign, as well as the Legal Marketing Association’s grand prize in 1996, the first-ever Best of Show award, for the nation’s best marketing campaign.

-A service guarantee embodies the positive behavior law firms strive for: responsiveness, efficiency, communication, and a resolve to provide the finest technical skills.
+A service guarantee embodies all the positive behavior law firms strive for: responsiveness, efficiency, communication, and a resolve to provide the finest technical skills.
 No law firm had ever offered this type of guarantee.
-Using client focus groups to help craft the language to identify and motivate the most critical conduct: the continuous communication that ensures that any problems that arise are identified "promptly" and repaired to the client's satisfaction.
+We crafted the language carefully, to identify and motivate the most critical conduct: the continuous communication that ensures that any problems that arise are identified “promptly” and repaired to the client’s satisfaction.

-Although financial adjustments were part of the offer, this was not a crass "money-back" guarantee.
-That commercial attitude demeans the fundamental principle: write-offs don't keep clients satisfied, meeting their service needs and building long-term relationships do (which also dramatically increases firm profitability).
+We drafted the language to support one core principle: write-offs don’t keep clients satisfied, meeting their service needs and building long-term relationships do (dramatically increasing profitability).

 An inaccurate, but lingering, recession-era image.

-In 1989, this firm experienced significant and conspicuous downsizing.
-Although it rebounded, the inaccurate perception of continuing instability remained, despite extremely talented attorneys.
-In late 1994, our analysis showed that the firm had an historically poor client-retention record, caused in part by double the profession's average annual attorney turnover.
-The firm's revenues had been flat for five years, but its enterprising environment was primed for creative new strategies and solutions.
+During the recession of 1989, the firm experienced significant and conspicuous downsizing.
+Although the firm had rebounded, the pervasive perception of continuing instability lingered.
+Our analysis showed that the firm had a poor client-retention record, caused in part by triple the profession’s average annual attorney turnover.
+The firm’s revenues had been flat for five years, but its enterprising environment was primed for creative new strategies and solutions.

 - Create a dynamic, differentiated firm image, and

-- Constantly improve the firm's service to increase client satisfaction and retention.
+- Continuously improve the firm’s service to increase client satisfaction and retention.

-Perception had lagged far behind the fact of the firm's revitalization.
-We wanted to ensure that the external opinion of the firm matched the reality of the firm's skilled attorneys, to aid business-development and recruiting activities, and to build this recognition around high-quality client service, like Nordstrom's or Federal Express.
+Perception had lagged behind the firm’s revitalization.
+We wanted to rebuild the market’s opinion of the firm, to aid business-development and recruiting, and to build this recognition around high-quality client service, like Nordstrom’s or Federal Express.

 Other important goals include: